-(i) 0.20% of the Net Asset Value of the Seed Class when the Net Asset Value of the relevant Sub-Fund is up to \$150 million; or

-(ii) 0.1556% of the Net Asset Value of the Seed Class when the Net Asset Value of the relevant Sub-Fund is greater than \$150 million and up to \$300 million; or

-(iii) 0.0667% of the Net Asset Value of the Seed Class when the Net Asset Value of the relevant Sub-Fund is greater than \$300 million.
+- (i) 0.20% of the Net Asset Value of the Seed Class when the Net Asset Value of the relevant Sub-Fund is up to \$150 million; or - (ii) 0.1556% of the Net Asset Value of the Seed Class when the Net Asset Value of the relevant Sub-Fund is greater than \$150 million and up to \$300 million; or - (iii) 0.0667% of the Net Asset Value of the Seed Class when the Net Asset Value of the relevant Sub-Fund is greater than \$300 million.

 The Global Distribution fee is accrued at each Valuation Point and is payable quarterly in arrears.
 It is subject to the imposition of value added tax ("VAT") if required.
-The Global Distributor(s) (as applicable) is also entitled to be reimbursed out of the assets of each Sub-Fund for all reasonable and properly vouched out of pocket expenses incurred.
-However, initially and until such time as agreed with the ICAV, the Global Distributor(s) (as applicable) shall bear the initial registration costs of registering each Sub-Fund in countries in which the Sub-Fund is to be marketed and the ongoing maintenance costs of maintaining such registrations.
+The Global Distributor is also entitled to be reimbursed out of the assets of each Sub-Fund for all reasonable and properly vouched out of pocket expenses incurred.
+However, initially and until such time as agreed with the ICAV, the Global Distributor shall bear the initial registration costs of registering each Sub-Fund in countries in which the Sub-Fund is to be marketed and the ongoing maintenance costs of maintaining such registrations.

-The Global Distributor(s) (as applicable) is responsible for discharging out of its fee, the fees of any distributor appointed by the Global Distributor(s) (as applicable).
-Any distributor appointed by the Global Distributor(s) (as applicable) is also entitled to be reimbursed out of the assets of each Sub-Fund for all reasonable and properly vouched out of pocket expenses incurred by it.
+The Global Distributor is responsible for discharging out of its fee, the fees of any distributor appointed by the Global Distributor.
+Any distributor appointed by the Global Distributor is also entitled to be reimbursed out of the assets of each Sub-Fund for all reasonable and properly vouched out of pocket expenses incurred by it.

-The Global Distribution fee for the year amounted to USD Nil of which USD Nil was payable as at 30 June 2021.
+The Global Distribution fee for the year amounted to USD 26,036 (30 June 2021: USD Nil) of which USD 26,036 (30 June 2021: USD Nil) was payable as at 30 June 2022.